You can garden standing up; sitting on a raised surround; or even in a wheelchair. What a capital idea!

 Here's Les, and his comments:

 "Since building these garden beds, I have gone on to share this idea with others, including building eight beds 4m x 2m (13ft x 6½ft) for a men's shed complex near where I live.
-These are about 1m (3ft) high to allow access by wheelchair bound people as well as those able bodied people who have bad backs."
-Les Boucher
+These are about 1m (3ft) high to allow access by wheelchair-bound people as well as those more able-bodied people who may have bad backs." ~ Les Boucher

-See lots more photos of methods and material ideas for building a raised bed vegetable garden here.
+See lots more photos of methods and materials: